-- 1. Role: The Peer Review Subcommittee reviews quality performance profiles of Practitioners identified during the Peer Review Program activities that may include escalated cases related to grievances, quality of care and utilization audits, credentialing and re-credentialing and medical-legal issues.
-The Subcommittee performs oversight of organizations who have been delegated credentialing and re-credentialing responsibilities and evaluates the IEHP Credentialing and Re-credentialing Program with recommendations for modification as necessary. - 2.
-Structure: The Peer Review Subcommittee is composed of IPA Medical Directors or designated physicians that are representative of network Practitioners.
-A behavioral health Practitioner and any other specialist, not represented by committee members, serve on an ad hoc basis for related issues. - 3.
-Function: The Peer Review Subcommittee serves as the committee for clinical quality review of Practitioners; evaluates and makes decisions regarding Member or Practitioner grievances and clinical quality of care cases referred by the CMO or Medical Director designee.
+- Role: The Peer Review Subcommittee reviews quality performance profiles of 1.
+Practitioners identified during the Peer Review Program activities that may include escalated cases related to grievances, quality of care and utilization audits, credentialing and re-credentialing and medical-legal issues.
+The Subcommittee performs oversight of organizations who have been delegated credentialing and re-credentialing responsibilities and evaluates the IEHP Credentialing and Re-credentialing Program with recommendations for modification as necessary. - Structure: The Peer Review Subcommittee is composed of IPA Medical Directors or 2. designated physicians that are representative of network Practitioners.
+A behavioral health Practitioner and any other specialist, not represented by committee members, serve on an ad hoc basis for related issues. - Function: The Peer Review Subcommittee serves as the committee for clinical quality 3. review of Practitioners; evaluates and makes decisions regarding Member or Practitioner grievances and clinical quality of care cases referred by the CMO or Medical Director designee. - 4.
+Frequency of Meetings: The Peer Review Subcommittee meets every other month with ad hoc meetings as needed.